-A number of iPhone 3G users have experienced a significant degradation in performance after the iOS 4.0 update. iPhone 3GS users generally report across-the-board performance improvements with the new update, but original iPhone 3G users have reported slow app launching, delayed reactions to taps, and generally poor interface responsiveness.
+A number of iPhone 3G users have experienced their iPhone 3G Slow After iOS 4.0 Update, resulting in a significant degradation in performance after the iOS update. iPhone 3GS users generally report across-the-board performance improvements with the new update, but original iPhone 3G users have reported slow app launching, delayed reactions to taps, and generally poor interface responsiveness.

 Perform a “hard reset.”
 Hold down the sleep/wake and home buttons simultaneously for roughly 15-20 seconds, until the screen powers off then an Apple logo appears, which signifies a reboot.
 Some users have (oddly enough) reported that performing two hard resets resolves the slowness issue.